usi-verification-and-security/proof-checker/README.md

 [smt-comp](https://smt-comp.github.io/2022/)'s proof track.
 In the current version the compatibility is a little artificial.
 It's simply a base64-encoded version of a .tar.bz2 file of the "real" proof.
-The "real" proof on the other hand is constructed as the solver runs in a sub-folder of the working directory called proof.
+The "real" proof on the other hand is constructed in a sub-folder of the working directory called proof as the solver runs.
 The proof checker's main binary is `proof-check.sh`, it reads the encoded file, decompresses it, and runs the modular proof / trail checkers.